Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 If your application for the Internship Visa is unsuccessful, you will receive a ninety percent refund.

-What is the processing time of Internship Visas?
+What is the processing time of Ireland Internship visa?

 The waiting time for the Internship Visa varies depending on how many people have applied for it at the same time as you as applications are reviewed in chronological order.
 Generally, you should apply for the Internship Visa at least three months before your employment is supposed to start.